abrady/VulkanRenderer/README.md

 7. [TexturedScene](/Source/Samples/TexturedScene.h) - blended textures applied to the land and waves scene, with lighting.
 8. [Blending](/Source/Samples/Blending.h)
 9. [Outline With Stencil](/Source/Samples/OutlineWorld.h) - using the stencil buffer to make an outline
+10. [Mirrored Object](/Source/Samples/MirrorWorld.h) - using stencil and transparency for reflection

 # Resources
 * [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction)